talha-kuet/Restaurant-Finder/README.md

 ## Features

-- Get the location of 50 restaurents with 3km of user's current location in a Map
+- Get the location of 50 restaurents within 3km of user's current location in a Map
 - Can also search for a restaurant with keyword.
-- Get some other info like Type when searching for a restaurant
+- Get some other info like Restaurant Type when searching for a restaurant

 ## Requirements